LABS-EU3/LambdaDoor_FE/README.md

 │  │  ├─ Layouts/    # …that governs all site layouts including layout-specific components
-│  │  ├─ Router/     # …that handles all files that pertain to app routing │  │  ├─ UserDashboard/ # …that handles all the components that display on the user's dashboard
+│  │  ├─ Router/     # …that handles all files that pertain to app routing │  │  ├─ UserDashboard/ # …that handles all the components that display on the user's dashboard │  │  ├─ AppinfoContainer # …contains brief information about what the App offers │  │  ├─ LocationSearch # …retrives users location using google map
 |  |
 |  ├─ pages/         # Pages
 │  │  ├─ AddReview/  # …that renders Add-Review page content